How to leave your California residency?

 FAQ

-What does domiciled in California mean?
+What does it mean to be domiciled in California?

 Is there a California exit tax?